SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 The elements of the phrase are: *nutritional access/quality OR nutrition + specific groups*

-Research about the nutritional status of the groups mentioned in the target is included here, along with research about nutrition quality. `nutritio*` should cover terms such as "access to nutritional care". `baby` is not used as it only adds noise about "baby mustard".
+Research about the nutritional status of the groups mentioned in the target is included here, along with research about nutrition quality. `nutritio*` (combined with *access* etc.) should cover terms such as "access to nutritional care". `nutrition* quality` finds some results about animal feed, but a number of them connect their work to food security and reducing food loss, so it is safer to keep this term. `baby` is not used as it only adds noise about "baby mustard".

 ```py
 TS=